GEMScienceTools/oq-mbtk/docsrc/contents/man.rst

 The second set of tools is found within `single_source_utils`, which provides utility functions for specific OpenQuake source typologies.

-The third set of tools is found within `general_utils`, which contains general utility functions, such as for the plotting of disaggregation results, or the extracting of hazard curves from an OQ datastore.
+The third set of tools is found within `tools`, which contains general utility functions, such as for the plotting of disaggregation results, or the extracting of hazard curves from an OQ datastore.